Secret shopper jobs aren’t a new concept.

-IntelliShop also has A BBB Rating.
+IntelliShop also has an A BBB Rating.

 Founded in 1994, this Australia-based company lets mystery shoppers dine or shop for cash.

-How to Avoid Mystery Shopper Job Scams
+How to Avoid Secret Shopper Job Scams

-Like I said above, there are a lot of mystery shopper scams out there so be vigilant.
+Like I said above, there are a lot of mystery shopper scams out there, so be vigilant.

 Things to look out for include: